spsforks/SCons-scons-wiki/LatexSupport.md

 # A skeletal thesis file

 Dr Nicola Talbot from the University of East Anglia provides a wealth of tips and tutorials concerning LaTeX on his [Latex Related Information](http://theoval.sys.uea.ac.uk/~nlct/latex/) web site.
-For a simple yet realistic initial test, you might try the skeletal thesis file he recommends in _Using LaTeX to Write a PhD Thesis_:
+For a simple yet realistic initial test, you might try the skeletal thesis file she recommends in _Using LaTeX to Write a PhD Thesis_:

 ```txt